It’s the start of a new year, and as ever, we’ll be seeing a new batch of Magic sets full of new cards, new art, and new characters.

 The World Tree is the center of Kaldheim, and it can be the centerpiece of your God-themed deck!
 Ramp up to six lands and you’ll be able to take over the board in no time.

-Kaldheim‘s take on the five-mana red dragon is a must-have for a Big Red ramp strategy.
+Kaldheim‘s take on the five-mana red dragon is quickly finding homes in a variety of Standard decks, from Gruul Aggro to Big Red to Izzet Tempo.
 Goldspan Dragon will give you the mana to cast bigger and bigger spells each time it attacks, and your opponents will have to pay a price to remove it, too.

 Meanwhile, the Giant tribe has a fearsome five-drop of its own.
 Quakebringer will deal plenty of damage to your opponents, even if it’s in your graveyard!